Wondering Is The Income League A Scam? You’re reading this blog post because you want to find out.

 It’s the affiliate marketing business model thousands use every day to monetize websites and to make money online.

-The various upsells in The Income League total over $500 if you were to purchase them all.
+However, the various upsells in The Income League total over $500 if you were to purchase them all.

 These videos lack substance and don’t teach any more information than what the basic package offers.

-Neer and Lewis have endeavored to create a platform that’s capable of making money online for it’s users.
+Neer and Lewis have endeavored to create a platform that’s capable of making money online for its users.